mdaemon-technologies/items-model/README.md

   // gets a copy of the internal items array, so that manipulation of the items in the array do not impact the internal array carsModel.getCopies(); // [Car]

+  // gets a copy of the requested item by id, so that manipulation of the item does not impact the internal item carsModel.getCopy(0); // Car carsModel.getCopy(1); // null

   // gets an item from the internal items array based on the id carsModel.getById(0); // Car carsModel.getById(1); // null